abstractLang/abstractLang.github.io/Website/docs/language_reference/types/structures/structures.md

----
-sidebar_position: 4
----

-# Data structures and OOP
+# Data Structures
 :::info[Under Construction]
 :::

-Data structures, also known as complex data types, are type abstractions o manipulate data in expecific ways that the primitive data types don't allow.
+Data structures, also known as complex data types, are type abstractions to manipulate data in expecific ways that the primitive data types don't allow.

-Data structures can hold a huge ammount of primmitives, other data structures and even functinons, allowing it to be a powerfull and rich tool for data storage, organization and encapsulation.
+Data structures can include a huge ammount of primmitives, other data structures and even functinons, allowing it to be a powerfull and rich tool for data storage, organization and encapsulation.

 ---
 ## Structures